thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 The transducer used for backscatter analysis was the 710B on a Vevo 770 scanning system (VisualSonics, Inc., Toronto, Canada).
-Further details on the methods used to adapt the Vevo 770 for quantitative ultrasound imaging research can be found in Appendix TODO.
-This transducer has a center frequency of about 25 MHz, and a broad bandwidth, 82% fractional bandwidth at -6dB, as illustrated in
+Further details on the methods used to adapt the Vevo 770 for quantitative ultrasound imaging research can be found in Appendix A.  This transducer has a center frequency of about 25 MHz, and a broad bandwidth, 82% fractional bandwidth at -6dB, as illustrated in
 |backscattered_spectra|.
 The transducer active element is a spherical cap with
 a projected aperture of 3.5 mm and 15.0 mm radius of curvature.
 The received